sentiance/documentation/README.md

 The Sentiance Platform helps to improve your app's user experience by learning and anticipating key moments that matter for end users.

-This is how it's done.
+This is how it's done.some

 First, GPS and motion sensor data from a user's phone or IOT devices is collected via our SDK.